Glorf/lear/README.md

 While being small and lightweight, LEAR is as concurrent and non-blocking as possible.
 It also uses state-of-the-art technologies and solutions to achieve its task: serve your assets rapidly.
 It features:
-* Multiprocess architecture of traffic handler, using Linux's >3.9 SO_REUSEPORT
+* Multiprocess architecture of traffic handler, using Linux >3.9's `SO_REUSEPORT`
 * Epoll queue for each worker
 * Fully non-blocking architecture of network IO with dynamically allocated read and write buffers
 * Lots of customization through user-friendly YAML properties file
 ## Features
 * LEAR accomplishes its task by implementing GET, HEAD, and OPTIONS methods of HTTP/1.1
 * Its non-blocking nature and concurrence-by-design makes responses incredibly fast and processing very efficient
 * Server implements the most common response status codes and offers response body customization (eg. custom 404 error pages for error verbosity and SPA routers)
 * Server parses headers properly and returns Content-Length with any request
-* Requested resources are mmapes, so LEAR have fast direct access to them
+* Requested resources are mmapes, so LEAR has fast direct access to them
 * Custom string format and lack of standard C null-terminated string makes server safe from memory retrieval attacks

 ## Installation